ShiroKuro017/Credit-Card-Fraud-Detection-System/README.md

 # System Deteksi Penipuan Kartu Kredit
-System Deteksi Penipuan Kartu Kredit (Credit Card Fraud) dengan imbalance dataset
+System Deteksi Penipuan Kartu Kredit (Credit Card Fraud)

 # This repo is for a backup homework assignment for my master's degree